 Both scientific and anecdotal evidence have long demonstrated the profound role that nature’s rhythmic cycles play in signaling biological processes and sustaining good health.
 As biological organisms living on this planet, our rhythm of life is optimally dictated by circadian, circannual, and lunar rhythmic cycles.

-Today, mounting evidence and clinical studies conclusively demonstrate that disrupting these natural rhythms, i.e. being at odds with nature and our environment, is the root cause of a host of modern chronic diseases that are rapidly reaching epidemic proportion.
+Today, mounting evidence and clinical studies conclusively demonstrate that disrupting these natural rhythms, i.e. being at odds with nature and our environment, is the root cause of insomnia, sleep disorders, chronic fatigue, and a host of modern chronic diseases that are rapidly reaching epidemic proportion.

 “We prove that major killers like heart disease, diabetes, and cancer are caused by short nights, working long hours, and the electricity that gives us the ability to do so.
 Lights are the ultimate endocrine disruptors that shut down proper hormone production and ruin our health, unless we take very specific action.”